knat/XData/README.md

 ### Code Generation

-The schema compiler has two duties: first it checks the schema is correct in grammar and in semantics; second it generates the concrete code(currently C# code) from the schema, which is based on the abstract DOM library.
+The schema compiler has two duties: first it checks the schema is correct in syntax and in semantics; second it generates the concrete code(currently C# code) from the schema, which is based on the abstract DOM library.

 #### Get your hands dirty!